-French automaker Renault is investigating the launch of two new sub-brands
+French automaker Renault is investigating the launch of

 in its quest to expand into new markets and quell its overcapacity issues back home in Europe.

 One of these brands is to be a luxury line